 You can follow the steps below to set up Scheduled Ordering:

-1. Log into your Rocketspark dashboard, click on the cog next to Store on your dashboard homepage to go to Store Settings.
+1. Log into your Rocketspark dashboard, click on Manage Store

-2. Navigate to Store Preferences down the bottom in the menu on your left hand.
+2. Navigate to Store Preferences down the bottom of the menu on the left-hand side.

 3. Go to the Scheduled Ordering section and click Enable scheduled ordering.